 Illustration above: This is how you can change the language into a translation of your choice with a button from within each article on CTIF.org.

-Spanish is the next language to be added as a choice on our website, and over time, we are planning to expand with more languages over time.
+We are planning to expand with more languages over time.
 The purpose is to reach more first responders who may not be as comfortable reading in English as in their own language - and of course,, we also welcome the opportunity for more potential members to discover the benefits of joining CTIF.

 Up in the header of CTIF.org is where you can change the language choice for the entire site.